Skip to main content

 TSPs certified for DIAs are considered to be providing final designs and therefore should meet the qualifications under the individual conservation practices for which they are adding to the DIA and providing design work for.

-NOTE: in the case a TSP must subcontract work, this would be a private cooperative agreement between the TSPs’ with regard to payment for services.
+NOTE: in the case where a TSP must subcontract work, this would be a private cooperative agreement between the TSPs’ regarding payment for services.

 For TSPs already certified for a DIA, but not for individual practices typical of the DIA, TSPs should consider submitting a modification of their certification agreement to pick up practices they are currently not certified for in NRCS Registry.
 For example, if a customer should contract you to complete a DIA that encompasses three practices, but you are only certified for one of the three there are a few options.